ApplicationCraft/applicationcraft.com/source/developers/documentation/scripting-apis/client-api/oauth/index.html.markdown

 ## In This Section

  - [oAuthSignin()](/developers/documentation/scripting-apis/client-api/oauth/oauthsignin)
-    Called from client side to initiate the oAuth authentication procedure.
+    Called from client side to initiate the OAuth authentication procedure.